 We encourage anyone who feels that they have the qualities to become a good resource parent to contact us.
 Individuals or couples, married or unmarried, are welcome to inquire about becoming resource parents.
-We welcome same sex couples as well.
 Prospective resource parents can rent or own their homes or apartments.
-To qualify for being a resource parent, one must be over the age of 21, have a legal independent source of income, have appropriate space in their home, be able to provide transportation and be able to pass a background and medical screen.
+To qualify for being a resource parent, one must be over the age of 21, have a legal independent source of income, have appropriate space in their home, be able to provide transportation, and be able to pass a background and medical screen.
 All individuals in the home over 18 must be able to pass the background and medical screens.